herariom/herariom.github.io/content/projects/ryoko.md

 A website that helps users find the perfect location for their next home or apartment
 <!--more-->
 ## Background
 Ryoko is a website designed to determine the best places to live.
-It has a comparison tool that allows the user to input a list of homes/apartments they are looking at and the locations that regularly travel (work, school, gym, friends).
-For each location, they can put in the frequency and mode of travel.
+It has a comparison tool that allows users to input a list of homes/apartments they are looking at and the places they travel throughout the week.
+For each place they commute to, they can input the frequency they go there and the mode of travel (driving, walking, etc.)

-Then, users can generate statistics for each home/apartment to see which one they like best based on the ease, distance, and total time traveled per week!
-Ryoko also has a city finder tool to search the most popular U.S. cities by preferences, including total population, population density, and distance from given coordinates.
+Then, users can generate metrics for each home/apartment to see which one they like best based on the ease of travel, time spent traveling, and the total distance traveled per week.
+Ryoko also has a city finder tool to search the most popular U.S. cities by preferences, including total population, population density, and distance from a set of given coordinates.

 ## Technologies